 pelvic pain associated with endometrioses, interstitial cystitis, and prostatitis just to name a few

-pre and post pregnancy issues including pain, leakage, bulging and scarring from c-sections, tearing or episiotomy
+pre and post pregnancy issues including labor and delivery preparation, pain, leakage, bulging and scarring from c-sections, tearing or episiotomy

 These conditions are not normal: